whiteSHADOW1234/CoffeeBeanCart/README.md

   <a href="https://coffeebeancart.onrender.com/">Demo Link</a>
 </p>

-*Note: The demo link uses Render's free plan, which may go offline occasionally.
+*Note: The demo link uses Render's free plan and relies on other free online database hosting services, which may cause the website to go offline occasionally.
 If it's down, please wait a moment and refresh.*

 ## Features